ColoradoSchoolOfMines/OreCart-App/backend/backend-schema-proposal.md

 POST `/admin/outages/`

 - Schedules a route/stop outage to occur at some point in the future
-- Stops reporting the location of all vans registered to a route
+- Stops reporting the location of all vans registered to a route or stop
 - Requests to a route will override any previous requests
 - Adds message to all status requests
 - Message authentication header is a bearer token with specific permissions